dtb1000/LORNA-Clinical-Trial/README.md

 ### SQL (PROC SQL and PostgreSQL)
 •	PROC SQL was used for normalisation of data into intermediate datasets and SDTM mapping

-•	PostgreSQL was used to store CSV files corresponding to mapped SDTM domains to connect with Power BI
+•	DBeaver was used to create a PostgreSQL database to store CSV files corresponding to mapped SDTM domains to connect with Power BI

 ### Power BI
 •	Used to create reports for mapped SDTM domains